Skip to Content

 You cannot repair a defective spark plug.
 New spark plugs are not expensive and can make a considerable difference in functioning.
 As a general guideline, you should refurbish your spark plug every once a year.

-This is just an additional preventive measure – by chance, there are some vapors remaining that are sufficient to start the engine and rotate the blade when you’re cleaning the lawnmower as the tank.
+This is just an additional preventive measure – by chance; some vapors remain sufficient to start the engine and rotate the blade when you’re cleaning the lawnmower as the tank.
 Do not clean the mower with the attached spark plug.

 ● Step 2.
 Drain the tank: